JetBrains/teamcity-investigations-hub-widget/README.md

 # TeamCity Investigations Widget
 [![Build Status][ci-img]][ci-bt] [![JetBrains team project](http://jb.gg/badges/team.svg)](https://confluence.jetbrains.com/display/ALL/JetBrains+on+GitHub)

-This widget displays a list of TeamCity investigations that are assigned to you (the user who is currently logged into Hub or YouTrack).
+This widget displays a list of TeamCity investigations that are assigned to you (the user who is currently logged into Hub).
 This widget can be added to dashboards and project overview pages in a Hub installation.
-You can also add this widget to dashboards in YouTrack.

 ## Getting Started
 This project is open source.
 You are welcome to contribute to the development of this widget or use the source code as a springboard to develop your own widgets.